AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Google AI Overviews might rely on other sources

-This is normal, because models can use different data, sources, and answer-generation mechanisms.
+This is normal, because models can use different data, sources, and answer generation mechanisms.

 When comparing models, check:

-in which models is the brand visible?
+in which models is the brand visible

-where does the brand have the highest position?
+where does the brand have the highest position

-where is the sentiment the best?
+where is the sentiment the best

-which models use your website?
+which models use your website

-which models show the competition more often?
+which models show your competitors more often

-are the answers consistent across models?
+are the answers consistent across models

-does any model contain incorrect information?
+does any model contain incorrect information

 The absence of the brand in the answer means that the AI model didn’t take it into account for that particular question.

-This may be due to several reasons:
+This can be due to several reasons:

 there’s no content that actually answers the given question